Casper Wells

 Casper Charles Wells V (born November 23, 1984) is an American former professional baseball outfielder.
 He played in Major League Baseball for the Detroit Tigers, Seattle Mariners, Oakland Athletics, Chicago White Sox, and Philadelphia Phillies from 2010 to 2013.

-Early life
+He played college baseball for the Towson Tigers before the Tigers selected him in the 2005 MLB draft.

+Amateur career

-Wells attended Schenectady High School in Schenectady, New York and Towson University, where he played college baseball for the Towson Tigers baseball team in the Colonial Athletic Association.
-He is the fifth member of his family to carry the name Casper.
+Wells attended Schenectady High School in Schenectady, New York and Towson University, where he played college baseball for the Towson Tigers.
+He was named to the All-Colonial Athletic Association team in 2004.
+He was the conference player of the year and named a second-team All-American by the American Baseball Coaches Association in 2005.
+He was also a pitcher in college, earning 3 saves in 2003 and going 6–0 with a 4.97 ERA as a starter in 2005.

 Professional career

 Detroit Tigers

-The Detroit Tigers selected Wells in the 14th round, with the 420th overall selection, of the 2005 Major League Baseball draft.
-The Tigers promoted Wells to the major leagues on May 14, 2010, in place of pitcher Alfredo Figaro.
+The Detroit Tigers selected Wells in the 14th round, with the 420th overall selection of the 2005 Major League Baseball draft.
+The Tigers promoted Wells to the major leagues on May 14, 2010, replacing pitcher Alfredo Figaro.
 Wells returned to Toledo on May 21 but was recalled to Detroit on August 23 in place of Enrique González.

 Seattle Mariners

 On July 30, 2011, Wells was traded to the Seattle Mariners along with LHP Charlie Furbush, prospect Francisco Martínez and a player to be named later (Chance Ruffin) for Doug Fister and David Pauley.
 Wells had early success at Seattle.
 He was able to put together a continuous streak of 4 games where he had a home run in each from August 13 through 16, 2011.
 The streak was halted when he was hit by a pitch in the nose by Brandon Morrow.
+In the second-half of 2011, he batted .216/.310/.431 with the Mariners.

+Wells started 2012 with the Mariners but was demoted to the minors at the end of May, returning to Seattle in mid-June.
+In his only full season with Seattle, he batted .228/.302/.396 with 10 home runs, often serving as a right handed platoon bat.

-Wells was designated for assignment by the Mariners on March 31, 2013, and was claimed on waivers by the Toronto Blue Jays on April 10, 2013.
-Wells was activated on April 12, but was designated for assignment on April 15 without appearing in a game to make room on the 40-man roster for Ramón Ortiz.
+Wells was designated for assignment by the Mariners on March 31, 2013.
+The Toronto Blue Jays claimed him off waivers on April 10.
+Toronto designated him for assignment on April 15 without appearing in a game to make room on the 40-man roster for Ramón Ortiz.

 Oakland Athletics

-Wells was traded to the Oakland Athletics on April 22, 2013, for cash.
-He was added to the 40-man and 25-man rosters when second baseman Scott Sizemore re-tore his ACL.
+Wells was traded to the Oakland Athletics on April 22, 2013 for cash.
+He was added to the active roster when second baseman Scott Sizemore re-tore his ACL.
 Wells was designated for assignment on April 28 when Yoenis Céspedes returned from the disabled list.
-Wells had started a mere two games for the Athletics, one in left field and one as the designated hitter.
+Wells started only twice for the Athletics, one in left field and one as the designated hitter.

 Chicago White Sox

-The Oakland A's traded Wells to the White Sox for cash on April 29, 2013.
+On April 29, 2013, Wells was traded to the Chicago White Sox in exchange for cash considerations.
+In 38 games for Chicago, he batted .167/.225/.182 with no home runs and one RBI.